 Virginia State Police have charged the mayor of Strasburg with DUI.

-According to police, this more recent DUI charge is Orndoff's second offense within 5 years.
+According to police, this more recent DUI charge is Orndorff's second offense within five years.

 The mayor of Strasburg is being treated for serious injuries after reportedly crashing a John Deere Gator into a library on Friday night.